Learning Theory for Estimation of Animal Motion Submanifolds: Experiments and Numerical Examples

-In this study, we also have performed families of simulations to illustrate convergence with respect to the numbers of centers.
 Figure \ref{fig:gridTesting} illustrates the effects that the number of centers has on the fidelity of the approximation.
-For both methods, it is clear that increasing the dimension number $n$ of partitions corresponds to a higher resolution that manages to capture changes in the data over smaller intervals.
-Since we do not have an analytic expression for the unknown mapping $\gamma$ in this actual experiment, it is impossible to verify rates of convergence directly.
-We leave this study to future research that uses analytic data instead of actual experimental observations.
+For both methods, it is clear that increasing the dimension number $N(n)$ of partitions corresponds to a higher resolution that manages to capture changes in the data over smaller intervals.
+The EDMD approximations generated from the exponential kernel are also dependent on the hyperparameter $\beta$.

-The approximations generated from the exponential kernel given by $k_{\xi}(s) = e^{-\beta||\xi-s||^2} $ are also dependent on the hyperperameter $\beta$.
-Figure \ref{fig:betaTesting} illustrates the effects of the hyperperameter $\beta$ on the approximation.
-For an exponential basis, larger values of $\beta$ result in basis function that decay rapidly from the center, "sharpening" the curve.
+Figure \ref{fig:betaTesting} illustrates the effects of the hyperparameter $\beta$ on the approximation.
+For an exponential basis, larger values of $\beta$ result in basis functions that decay rapidly from their centers, "sharpening" the curve.
 This results in a more oscillatory approximation from the basis functions.
-Thus, while the optimization of the empirical risk for functions in $H^S_n$ yields nonsmooth estimates, there is no analog to the hyperparameter $\beta$.
-Depending on the hyperparameter $\beta$, highly oscillatory solutions can result for different choices of $\beta$ even, even for EDMD solutions over approximant spaces having the same dimension $N(n)$.
+Thus,while the optimization of the empirical risk for functions in $H^S_n$ yields nonsmooth estimates, there is no analog to the hyperparameter $\beta$.
+Depending on the hyperparameter $\beta$, highly oscillatory solutions can result for different choices of $\beta$, even for EDMD solutions over approximant spaces having the same dimension $N(n)$.
 Such oscillations can be addressed in the EDMD methods or Gaussian process models by introducing a regularization parameter. \cite{klus2020}